mimahb/customer-review-sentiment-analysis/README.md

 # Customer Review Sentiment Analysis API
-This project is a simple sentiment analysis API built with Django, Django Ninja, and a pretrained model from Hugging Face.
+This project is a robust sentiment analysis API built with Django and Django Ninja.
+I used pretrained model from Hugging Face to trained the data on sentiment analysis.
 It analyzes customer reviews and classifies them as positive, negative, or neutral.

 ## Features
  Uses a pretrained Hugging Face transformer model for sentiment analysis.